halflife3/datazilla/README.md

 The first one is more object oriented, the second one is more flexible.

-When using `QueryEntry.searchObjects()` or `QueryEntry.searchObject()`, the object you passed in as the parameter will be transformed as a list of conditions (null value fields ignored), then in the background, this `QueryEntry.findObjects()` method will be invoked.
+When using `QueryEntry.searchObjects()` or `QueryEntry.searchObject()`, the object you passed in as the parameter will be transformed to a list of conditions (null value fields ignored), then in the background, this `QueryEntry.findObjects()` method will be invoked.
 ```java
 Dummy dummy = new Dummy();
 dummy.setId(1L);